AbdullahAli/Stickehhh/README.md

   Again, rather than checking against all the words in the dictionary, I now only need to check against 2 words in this case (another O(n) problem solved)

 ##Finally
-  I finally got a little stuck with shaving time.
+  I finally got a little stuck with shaving time :neckbeard:.
 I managed to get it down to 12.3 seconds.
 But I was not happy with this.
 That’s a long time!

   So, I brought out the big guns!
 Ruby-Prof (haven’t used it before if I am honest, but I read a lot about how Aaron Patterson uses it for his Rails core work).

-  Using this profiler, I spotted than 93% of the program's life was being spent on `<<` method inside `cleaned_up_dictionary_words`.
+  Using this profiler, I spotted that 93% of the program's life was being spent on `<<` method inside `cleaned_up_dictionary_words`.

   After doing some research, I managed to look at the documentation, which stated that the implementation of `Set` is much faster (C lib).
 And since we are never going to have (or want) two words, which are the same, I opted to use set.
-The time dropped to `0.141` on initialization and only `0.07` after subsequent usage of the initialized dictionary!
-Yessir!
+The time dropped to **`0.141` seconds on initialization and only `0.07` seconds** after subsequent usage of the initialized dictionary!
+Yessir! :heart_eyes:

   I can't see how I can improve on the speed, since I have been trying to shave seconds here and there for the last couple of hours.
 Might revisit this time.

 ## Tests
   I should have test, but I genuinely did not have time to do them since I was a little busy between work and other interviews.
 More than happy to discuss how to test this or even bring my laptop to test this in the interview if you want.